(88): Kannywood Movie Review: Husna ko Huzna

 Introduction

-The film, Husna ko Huzna, comes with quite some novelties.
-Notably, it was not hurriedly produced as were many movies in Kannywood film industry.
-I can remember being told of its pre-production and production phases almost a year ago.
-The post-production, too, took unconventional period before it’s finished.
-This is replete in the handling of the special effects (VFX) used in the film.
+The film Husna ko Huzna comes with quite some novelties.
+Notably, it was not hurriedly produced, as were many movies in the Kannywood film industry.
+I remember being told of its pre-production and production phases almost a year ago.
+The post-production, too, took an unconventional period before it was finished.
+This is replete in handling the special effects (VFX) used in the film.
 The advertorial is yet another well-planned thing, for every now and then, listeners of different radio stations in Kano, and probably beyond, were informed about the film.
-The voiceover adds a freebie to the prospective viewers that the film was carefully subtitled in Standard English, unlike other films.
+Unlike other films, the voiceover adds a freebie to prospective viewers: the film was carefully subtitled in Standard English.
 Many viewers would not expect anything short of this as the executive producer cum screenwriter, M.M.
-Haruna is a well-known English teacher in Kano.
+Haruna, is a well-known English teacher in Kano.

 Plot Summary